mitsuba-renderer/drjit/src/python/docstr.rst

     Forward-propagate gradients from the provided Dr.Jit array or tensor.

-    This function sets the gradient of the provided Dr.Jit array or tensor ``arg`` to ``1.0`` and then forward-propagates derivatives through forward-connected components of the computation graph (i.e., reaching all variables that directly or indirectly depend on ``arg``).
+    This function checks if a derivative has already been assigned to the provided Dr.Jit array or tensor ``arg``.
+If not, it assigns the value ``1``.

+    Following this, it forward-propagates derivatives through forward-connected components of the computation graph (i.e., reaching all variables that directly or indirectly depend on ``arg``).

     The operation is equivalent to

     .. code-block:: python

-       dr.set_grad(arg, 1.0)
+       if arg.grad has not been set yet: dr.set_grad(arg, 1)
        dr.enqueue(dr.ADMode.Forward, h)
        dr.traverse(dr.ADMode.Forward, flags=flags)